bckrlab/reflow/README.md

 where many different preprocessing variants or subsets of the data need to be analyzed and it is not clear which analysis steps to use yet.

-> ⚠️ Use `Recipe`s with care in data science settings, as in predictive settings it might promote overfitting when running many different options.
+> ⚠️ **Overfitting:** Use `Recipe`s with care in data science settings, as in predictive settings it might promote overfitting when running many different options.

 The idea is to define a `Recipe` similar to `scikit-learn`'s pipeline concept, but allow for DAGs as well as multiple `option`s for each `step`, i.e., node in the DAG.